dr-spaceman/ascii-emoji-scrapbook/README.md

 # ascii-emoji-scrapbook

 Save your favorite emoji in a scrapbook.
+Utilizes localstorage.

 ## Made with